Romulo-Moraes/Assembly-Toolkit/4. System calls/README.md

 ## 1.2.
 Running the code

-To try this code in your own machine you will need the assembler Nasm, and i have to remind you that this block of code only work in Linux machines, however, Nasm already exists for Windows but the system calls used in this example only work for Linux.
+To try this code in your own machine you will need the Nasm assembler, and i have to remind you that this block of code only works on Linux machines, however, Nasm already exists for Windows but the system calls used in this example only work for Linux.

 Assuming that your file name is hello_world.asm do the following command to assemble:
 ```sh